Updated April 17, 2023

 Is it Multilevel Marketing (MLM)

 Here are ten reasons (or lies) of network or multi-level marketing, everyone needs to be cautious about:

 1. Multilevel marketing is a profitable business compared to conventional ones

 Network marketing companies take great pains to establish that multi-level marketing business brings more money than conventional businesses or jobs.
-Most often it is a handful of people at the top of the scheme who joined in the beginning and developed the downlines that end up being rich while the majority who don’t have downlines or is unable to create one, end up losing money or not profiting from the business at all.
-Mathematically, the argument by the companies of the models based on point value system is not capable of enabling huge returns for distributors.
-If thousand people are needed to develop a downline, these thousand need to create another thousand each and millions of people need to enroll to make the strategy viable.
+Most often, it is a handful of people at the top of the scheme who joined in the beginning and developed the downlines that end up being rich, while the majority who don’t have downlines or is unable to create one end up losing money or not profiting from the business at all.
+Mathematically, the argument by the companies of the models based on the point value system is not capable of enabling huge returns for distributors.
+If thousand people are needed to develop a downline, these thousand need to create another thousand each, and millions of people need to enroll to make the strategy viable.

-Some experts said that out huge money shown to be made by some of the best performers come from the constant enrolment that is enabled by the downlines.
-As there is no limit on a number of distributors in an area and no surveys regarding marketing potential in the region.
+Some experts said that out huge money shown to be made by some of the best performers comes from the constant enrolment that is enabled by the downlines as there is no limit on the number of distributors in an area and no surveys regarding marketing potential in the region.

 2. Independent distributors are business owners